icemac/icemac.addressbook/src/icemac/addressbook/browser/search/result/handler/README.txt

 2. Adding it to the search result handler source
 ================================================

-Objects returned by this source are listed in the drop-down "Handle selected persons with".
+Objects returned by this source are listed in the drop-down `Apply on selected persons`.

-The source lists the contents of the `ISearchResultHandlers` menu.
+The source lists the contents of the ``ISearchResultHandlers`` menu.
 To register an item for this menu you have to register it using ZCML like this::